A Unified Framework for Forward and Inverse Problems in Subsurface Imaging using Latent Space Translations: Results and Discussions

 \subsubsection{What is the Effect of Latent Space Sizes on Translation Performance?}

-In Figure \ref{fig:latent_dim_effects} (a), we investigate the impact of varying latent space sizes on the quality of domain translations using the Latent U-Net (Large) model on the inverse problem.
+In Figure \ref{fig:latent_dim_effects}, we investigate the impact of varying latent space sizes on the quality of domain translations using the Latent U-Net (Large) (a) and Invertible X-Net(c) models on the inverse problem.
 We compare MAE by reducing latent space dimensions from $70 \times 70$ to $8 \times 8$.
 We can see that the quality of translations is not affected much for `A'-family of OpenFWI datasets, while the `B'-family shows monotonically increasing trend in MAE as we reduce latent dimension.
 Since the `A'-family was intentionally created to represent simpler velocity distributions, even the smallest latent space ($8 \times 8$) is sufficient to estimate velocity maps.
 However, the `B'-family of datasets represent more complex velocity distributions, requiring a sufficiently larger latent space for the translation.
-This indicates that the ideal size of the latent space should be decided based on the complexity of problem being solved.
+This indicates that the ideal size of the latent space should be decided based on the requirements of the problem being solved.